 These city and highway gas mileage estimates are for the model's standard trim configurations.
 Where there are optional features, packages or equipment that result in higher gas mileage, those fuel-economy estimates are not included here.

-Built on a platform like the Grand Caravan's, the regular Caravan comes on a shorter, 113.3-inch wheelbase.
+Built on a platform like the Grand Caravan's, the regular Caravan has a shorter, 113.3-inch wheelbase.
 Standard-length Chrysler Town & Country minivans are similar to Dodge's models but have more upscale interior appointments.
+Two new shades of blue — Modern Blue Pearl Coat and Marine Blue Pearl Coat — are new for 2007 Caravans, and Cargo Van models have standard glass windows in the sliding side doors.

-Exterior Dodge's familiar crosshair grille sits up front and has a U-shaped design with black bars.
+Exterior Dodge's familiar crosshair grille sits up front and has a U-shaped design.
 That grille is similar to the one on the Dodge Magnum wagon.
-The front fascia contains a molded license plate pocket and fog lamps.
+The front also contains a molded license plate pocket.

 Aluminum wheels hold 16-inch tires on SXT minivans, while SE models roll on 15-inch steel wheels.
-Power operation for the passenger-side sliding door is optional on the SXT edition.
+Power operation for the passenger-side sliding door is optional on the SXT.

 Interior All Caravan passenger minivans seat seven occupants.
 Super High Density Foam, developed by NASA for the space program, is used in the minivan's seats.